Cray-HPE/docs-csm/operations/system_management_health/Configure_Prometheus_Alerta_Alert_Notifications.md

         kubectl logs -f -n sysmgmt-health pod/alertmanager-cray-sysmgmt-health-promet-alertmanager-0 alertmanager
         ```

-An email notification will be sent once either of the alerts set in this procedure is `FIRING` in Prometheus.
+An Alerta notification will be sent once either of the alerts set in this procedure is `FIRING` in Prometheus.
 See `https://prometheus.SYSTEM-NAME.SITE-DOMAIN/alerts` for more information.

-If an alert is received, then refer to [Troubleshoot Postgres Database](../kubernetes/Troubleshoot_Postgres_Database.md) for more information
-about recovering replication.